menu icon

 Cut each pepper in half, remove the stem, seeds and membranes.
 Place on the baking tray, cut side down.

 Cut each tomato in half, remove the stem and place cut side up on the baking tray.
-Drizzle with 2 tbsp of olive oil.
+Drizzle with 2 tablespoon of olive oil.

 Slice the pointed end of the garlic bulb off exposing the garlic cloves.
-Drizzle with 1 tsp of olive oil.
+Drizzle with 1 teaspoon of olive oil.
 Wrap tightly with foil and place on the baking tray with the vegetables.

 No need to flip the vegetables.
 Bake for 20-25 minutes, or until the pepper skins are blistering a bit, the tomatoes are looking caramelized where cut, and the garlic is fragrant - it's the most sensitive as it can burn and dry out if over-baked.